Basic workflow

 The directory must be a Python package - i.e., it must contain an __init__.py file, and the target package name must be a top-level name, not a dotted name.

-Using the map method does require a runtime support module.
+Using the map method with the import_hook method requires a runtime support module.

 Once all of the content to expose is specified, the backend can start building the wheel.
 To determine what files to write to the wheel, the files method should be used.
 This returns a sequence of pairs, each of which specifies a filename, and the content to write to that file.
 Both the name and the content are strings, and so should be encoded appropriately (i.e., in UTF-8) when writing to the wheel.